AnyLog-co/documentation/image mapping.md

 1) The logical database name in the blobs' database is the same as the logical database name in the relational table with a prefix extension of: ***blobs_***.
    For example: if the database name is "my_dbms", the blobs database name will be "blobs_my_dbms"
 2) The logical table name is maintain with the blobs' data such that each blob is associated with a table name which is the same as the relational table name.
+Each blob data is associated with a key representing the date the file was added to the database.
+The date key is in the format: YYMMDD representing the date in the UTC time zone.

+This approcah associates the following to each file:
+1) A unique Hash Value (or a file name)
+2) A database name
+3) A table name
+4) A time Key

 ## Blobs storage commands